Click here for the home page

 9. How much of a role does the ocean play in climate change?
 Before the launching of weather satellites, we knew almost nothing about weather patterns over the ocean, and today we still don't collect data as throughly and consistently as we do on land.
 To give an extreme example, the weather station on St. Helena Island provides nearly all available meteorological data for a third of the Atlantic.
 Would our predictions of climate change be different, if we had reliable temperature, wind and rainfall measurements for the open sea?

 10. Can we even trust our own weathermen?
 Most of the time, they can't accurately predict if we'll get rain a week from next Tuesday.
 NASA is now admitting that the temperature data it collected in 1999 and 2000 was probably incorrect, due to a Y2K bug.
 In October 2008 there were reports around the world of unexpected snow and low temperatures (Tibet reported the "worst snowstorm ever"), but because NASA's Goddard Institute for Space Studies had mistakenly included September data for Russia, it reported the hottest October on record.
 And Anthony Watts, a California weatherman, has a blog called "Watts Up With That?", which shows that a disturbing number of weather stations don't measure temperatures properly.
-Many of them place thermometers near man-made objects that are likely to cause above-average temperature readings, like air conditioner fans, asphalt parking lots, and the ends of runaways.
+Many of them place thermometers near man-made objects that are likely to cause above-average temperature readings, like air conditioner fans, asphalt parking lots, and the ends of airport runways.
 Weather stations in towns with a population of only 300 have shown a difference in temperatures, compared with weather stations in the surrounding countryside.
 So how many of our measurements point to urban warming, rather than global warming?

 11. Meanwhile, south of the equator, thermometer readings over the past century suggest that average temperatures are going down.
 This may be because most of the earth's land is north of the equator.
 Which hemisphere is right?
 Again, it looks like the alarmists are paying too much attention to weather in their own neighborhoods.